 "Eh, you'll get over it," Jack replied more flippantly than he really felt.
 He casually balanced cross-legged on his staff.
-"Just gotta suck it up, you know?
+"Just have to suck it up, you know?
 It'll be over before you know it.
 You're doing a good thing, Jamie."

 "But what am I supposed to do?"

-Without waiting for an answer, Jack jumped into the air and took off into the sky, leaving behind a frigid wind and a few runaway snowflakes.
+Without waiting for an answer, Jack jumped up and took off into the sky, leaving nothing but a frigid wind and a few stray snowflakes.

-"Hey Jamie," one of his friends greeted as the group drew closer.
-Jamie, feeling fairly sick, just nodded, stood, and brushed off his jeans.
+"Hey Jamie!"
+Claude greeted cheerfully as the group drew nearer.
 "Was that Jack?
 What'd he take off for?"

 "Hey, Cupcake.
 You wanna go to the dance with me?"